JaneliaSciComp/G4_Display_Tools/docs/G4_Designer_Manual.md

 If you get this error message regarding the configuration file or any other important file, check that the path to this file is correct in your settings and make sure the file is on your MATLAB path.
 If you get this error regarding the `G4_Protocol_Designer_Settings.m` file, make sure it is located in `G4_Display_Tools\G4_Protocol_Designer`.
 Do not move it from this location.
 If you get this error regarding the `recently_opened_g4p_files.m` file, please make sure it is located in `G4_Display_Tools\G4_Protocol_Designer\support_files`.
 DO NOT edit this file.

 If everything is in the correct location, this error could mean that you as a user do not have permission to edit the file in question.
 Sometimes, especially if the configuration file is located in a root or program files folder, a user may not be allowed to edit those files unless their user profile is set to administrator privileges.
 If the user cannot edit the file, then the Designer cannot edit the file on the user's behalf.
 Fixing the permissions will fix the error.

-# A few DO NOTs:
+# A few DO NOTs

-**DO NOT** edit any of the files in the `support_files` folder.
+- **DO NOT** edit any of the files in the `support_files` folder.

-**DO NOT** move any files out of their original locations within the `G4_Display_Tools` folder (though you can save that folder wherever you like, as long as it is added to your MATLAB path)
+- **DO NOT** move any files out of their original locations within the `G4_Display_Tools` folder (though you can save that folder wherever you like, as long as it is added to your MATLAB path)

-**DO NOT** allow multiple files of the same name to be on your MATLAB path, as this can cause conflicts.
+- **DO NOT** allow multiple files of the same name to be on your MATLAB path, as this can cause conflicts.

 {::comment}this was copied from the original file `User_Instructions.docx`{:/comment}